laine-sa/sui-watcher/README.md

 Use the `Botfather` bot on Telegram to create your own Telegram bot.
 You can give it any name.
 If you have an existing bot you an use that too, you just need the bot token which you then specify in the `.env` file.

 You also need your chat ID.
 The easiest way to find it is by searching Telegram for the `RawDataBot`, then clicking or typing `/start`.
 The bot will return some raw data about your Telegram account including the chat ID (labelled `id` under the `chat` object, before your name).
 This also needs to be added to the `.env` file.

+## Logging

+Sui-watcher defaults to the INFO log level.
+You can amend this up/down to ERROR, WARN, DEBUG or TRACE.
+Logs are printed to STDOUT as well as `log/sui-watcher.log`.
+If you are using pm2 you won't see logs on stdout but can tail the log file.
+Logs will rotate when they reach 100M and 3 backups will be kept.